 1. Can I get a divorce?

 You can start divorce proceedings if you have been married for 12 months.
-The grounds for divorce is that the marriage has irretrievably broken down which is evidenced by one of five “facts”.
+Couples can make a joint divorce application, or one party can apply individually.
 We can advise you on the most appropriate for your circumstances.

 2. What am I entitled to if I get divorced?